|

 replacement.

-Step 3: Report the damage or malfunction to the MHSR.
+Step 3: Report the damage or malfunction to the MHM.

-Step 1: Monthly preventive maintenance and semi-annual safety inspections are coordinated by the MHSR (currently through an authorized subcontracted service organization).
-Records of the findings are maintained by the MHSR for each forklift.
+Step 1: Monthly preventive maintenance and semi-annual safety inspections are coordinated by the MHM (currently through an authorized subcontracted service organization).
+Records of the findings are maintained by the MHM for each forklift.

 Step 1: